 – Roy Montgomery

-However at this stage in his live Montgomery was more music fan than musician, a regular at local non-pub gigs at venues like the Caledonian Hall and English Park where he can remember “an Epitaph Rider bailing me up in a toilet to scrutinise the Maltese Cross I had hung around my neck”.
+However at this stage in his live Montgomery was more music fan than musician, a regular at local non-pub gigs at venues like the Caledonian Hall and English Park where he can remember “an Epitaph Rider bailing me up in a toilet to scrutinize the Maltese Cross I had hung around my neck”.
 The Pin Group didn’t start taking shape until around 1980, pre-cursor groups ‘Compulsory Fun’ and ‘Murder Strikes Pink’ uniting Montgomery with Ross Humphries.

 I was still learning to play guitar so three-chords/three minutes/buzzsaw music was the norm.
 The Saints were a big influence for me at that time.
 But we had a few atmospheric, brooding, plodders that anticipated the Pin Group modus operandi a year or two later.